 People with thymoma may experience the following symptoms or signs.
 Sometimes, people with thymoma do not show any of these symptoms.
 Or, these symptoms may be caused by a medical condition that is not cancer.
-If you are concerned about a symptom or sign on this list, please talk to your doctor.

 - Persistent cough